akthammomani/Capstone-Project-1-Big-Mountain-Resort-Tickets-Model/README.md

 ## Feature Engineering:

  * **Feature Correlation heatmap**: a great way to gain a high level view and idnetify patterns of relationships amongst the features:
+     * summit and base elevation are quite highly correlated.
+This isn't a surprise.
+     * AdultWeekend ticket price, we see quite a few reasonable correlations. fastQuads stands out, along with Runs and Snow Making_ac.
+     * The last one is interesting.
+Visitors would seem to value more guaranteed snow, which would cost in terms of snow making equipment, which would drive prices and costs up.
+     * As well as Runs, total_chairs is quite well correlated with ticket price.
+This is plausible; the more runs you have, the more chairs you'd need to ferry people to them!
+Interestingly, they may count for more than the total skiable terrain area.
+For sure, the total skiable terrain area is not as useful as the area with snow making.
+People seem to put more value in guaranteed snow cover rather than more variable terrain area.

  ![correclations_heat](https://user-images.githubusercontent.com/67468718/103321593-46df9000-49ef-11eb-95e4-ed68a07ca5b8.JPG)